Info and Instructions for the PlayoffComputer app

 the most current, in particular that just-completed games do not show up in the "Remaining

-pertinent information being completely updated.
+relevant data being completely updated.

 owner names.